RebeccaKen/Marie-Antoinette-a-life-and-death/README.md

 <br>

 'Marie Antoinette - The true story of her life a death' is a website that dispels the myths surrounding the historical figure, Marie Antoinette, by documenting the facts surrounding her life.
 This site was created for anyone eager to learn a lesser known side of Marie Antoinette's story.

 By showcasing the young Queen as a real person in both images and video, this site offers its audience the chance to see Marie-Antionette as a living, breathing person and by doing so, empathize with a young woman whose life was smeared by both past and present day misinformation.

 <img src="assets/images.README.md/responsive-screenshot.jpg" alt="An-image-of-website-across-screen-sizes">

 <h2>Live Site</h2>

-<a href="https://8000-rebeccaken-marieantoine-9ln95n25ibn.ws-eu64.gitpod.io/index.html">Marie Antoinette a life and death</a>
+<a href="https://8000-rebeccaken-marieantoine-9ln95n25ibn.ws-eu64.gitpod.io/index.html">Marie Antoinette - The true story of her life and death</a>